yuheiy/tailwindcss-fluid-sizing/README.md

 <h1 class="fluid-text-string">tailwindcss-fluid-sizing</h1>
 ```

-To check the theme keys corresponding to the utility classes, please see [`src/sizingUtilities.ts`](src/sizingUtilities.ts).
+To check which the theme keys corresponds to the utility classes, please refer to [`src/sizingUtilities.ts`](src/sizingUtilities.ts).

 ### Adjusting the root `font-size`